Siena: Main sights

 The Siena Cathedral (Duomo), begun in the 12th century, is a masterpiece of Italian Romanesque–Gothic architecture.
 Its main façade was completed in 1380 with a nave oriented northeast–southwest.
 A proposed expansion of the eastern transept would have transformed the church into an ambitiously massive basilica, the largest then in the world, with an east–west nave.
 However, the scarcity of funds, in part due to war and the Black Death, truncated the project.
 Two walls of this expanded eastern transept remain; through an internal staircase, visitors can climb for a grand view of the city.

 The Siena Cathedral Pulpit is an octagonal 13th-century masterpiece sculpted by Nicola Pisano with lion pedestals and biblical bas-relief panels.
 The inlaid marble mosaic floor of the cathedral, designed and laboured on by many artists, is among the most elaborate in Italy.
 The Sacristy and Piccolomini library have well-preserved Renaissance frescos by Ghirlandaio and Pinturicchio respectively.
 Other sculptors active in the church and in the subterranean baptistry are Donatello, Lorenzo Ghiberti, Jacopo della Quercia and others.
 The Museo dell'Opera del Duomo contains Duccio's famous Maestà (1308–11) and various other works by Sienese masters.
 More Sienese paintings are to be found in the Pinacoteca, e.g. 13th-century works by Dietisalvi di Speme.

 The Piazza del Campo, the shell-shaped town square, unfurls before the Palazzo Pubblico with its tall Torre del Mangia.
 This is part of the site for the Palio horse race.
-The Palazzo Pubblico, itself a great work of architecture, houses yet another important art museum.
-Included within the museum is Ambrogio Lorenzetti's frescoes depicting the Allegory and Effects of Good and Bad Government and also some of the finest frescoes of Simone Martini and Pietro Lorenzetti.
+The Palazzo Pubblico houses an art museum.
+Included within the museum is Ambrogio Lorenzetti's frescoes depicting the Allegory and Effects of Good and Bad Government and also some frescoes by Simone Martini and Pietro Lorenzetti.

 The Palazzo Salimbeni, located in a piazza of the same name, was the original headquarters and remains in possession of the Monte dei Paschi di Siena, one of the oldest banks in continuous existence in Europe.

 Housed in the notable Gothic Palazzo Chigi-Saracini on Via di Città is the Accademia Musicale Chigiana, Siena's conservatory of music.

 Other churches in the city include: